Joshua-Soteras/Website-/HTML and CSS/PageLayout.md

 ## Accessibility Features of CSS
 - https://www.w3.org/TR/CSS-access/

+margin > border > padding
+##margin parameters
+in order
+- top
+- right
+- bot
+- left

+##padding
+margin : top, right, bot, left
+- note to put spacing in between the current element in respect to its container use padding

 ## Overview
   - elements "flows" from left to right, and top to bottom